The Code of Banking Practice

 How is the principles-based approach preferable to the prescriptive approach?

-The principles-based Code is intended to be more focused on customers and their needs.
-Prescriptive approaches tend to be more directed at banks.
+The principles-based Code is more focused on customers and their needs.
+The previous prescriptive approach was more directed at banks.

 The latest edition is easier to read and understand than the previous Code.